IvanKozlov98/NAP/README.md

 The software requirements are provided with ```env.yml``` file.

-Also, you have to be familiar with HSA and has proximity matrix for a chromosome on which you chose to run NAP.
+Also, you have to be familiar with HSA and has similarity matrix for a chromosome on which you chose to run NAP.
 The thorough description of HSA you may find [here](https://github.com/Beneor/homology-segment-analysis).

 ## Workflow